prathmesh-ka-github/competitive-programming/README.md

 A **star** on the repository will be very much appriciated ⭐

-My hackerrank, Codechef and Leetcode ids are in the profile, do check out that also!!
+My Hackerrank, Codechef and Leetcode ids are in the profile, do check out that also!!